sreejithcj/screen4/README.md

 Next versions - Would like to do the following in next versions:

-1. Implement Sphinx for website search
+1. Implement Sphinx for website search.
-2. Configure nginx webserver as reverse proxy for serving static files
+2. Configure nginx webserver as reverse proxy for serving static files.
-3. Make the applications production ready and deply in Amazon AWS
+3. Make the application production ready and deploy in Amazon AWS.
 4. Stream the videos from Amazon CloudFront instaed of YouTube.